photoprism/photoprism-docs/docs/getting-started/nas/synology.md

 - install Portainer in your Synology NAS using Task Manager;
 - configure Portainer to use your Synology's docker endpoint;
 - install PhotoPrism in your Synology NAS using Portainer, accessible over http / direct IP;
-- (TO-DO) configure a reverse proxy in your Synology NAS to access Photoprism over https / custom domain name.
+- (TO-DO) configure a reverse proxy in your Synology NAS to access PhotoPrism over https / custom domain name.

 #### Step 1: Install Portainer in your Synology NAS using Task Manager ####